 - d.
 It was pointed out that it was not the role of the Committee to specify what an institution should be doing in terms of quality control; the critical issue was that the process associated with the provision of education for an osteopathic educational institution was not clear.
-It was suggested that a way to begin resolving the issue would be to establish for each osteopathic educational institution what their quality control processes are and how they ensure educational provision assures the decision makers of the institutions that the OPS is being delivered.
-This requires a combination of an academic assurance process and a governance process which provides oversight and overall assurance.
+It was suggested that a way to begin resolving the issue would be to establish for each osteopathic educational institution their quality control processes and how they provide assurance to the decision makers about educational provision and the delivery of the OPS.
+This requires a combination of an academic assurance process and a governance process which would provides oversight and overall assurance.
 A clear understanding of the quality control process of an institution would provide the Committee with a more assured position to establish the quality assurance process for the recognition of Recognised Qualifications. - e.
 It was added that the quality control process and the governance process of the osteopathic educational institutions should form part of the of the Annual Reporting process.
 It was stressed that it was for the individual osteopathic educational institutions to define their quality control processes and for the Committee to scrutinise the process to ensure that it is effective and set out how institutions are examined to ensure they deliver students who meet the Osteopathic Practice Standards.